Curt-Park/Curt-Park.github.io/_posts/2018-06-03-branching-commit-strategies.md

 Develop your features and fix bugs in feature branches (also known as topic branches) based off your master branch.
 Feature branches isolate work in progress from the completed work in the master branch.
-Git branches are inexpensive to create and maintain, so even small fixes and changes should have their own feature branch. *One thing to note* is that you should create a personal branch if you are not working alone on a feature branch.
-In that case, the personal branch will be merged into the feature branch via pull request.
+Git branches are inexpensive to create and maintain, so even small fixes and changes should have their own feature branch. *One thing to note* is that you should create another feature branch, which is called user or personal branch, if you are not working alone on the feature branch.
+In that case, the user branch will be merged into the feature branch via pull request.